Thyme Sweet Essential Oil

 Harvesting and distillation

-The essential oil is extracted from the leaves and flowering tops by steam distillation, or sometimes water and steam distillation.
+Sweet thyme essential oil is extracted from the leaves and flowering tops by steam distillation, or sometimes water and steam distillation.
 The yield is quite low, at around 0.3 or 0.4% which is another contributing factor to its cost.
-Sweet thyme essential oil is a pale yellow colour and has a much warmer, sweet and herbaceous aroma than the more popular thymol chemotype.
+The essential oil is a pale yellow colour and has a much warmer, sweet and herbaceous aroma than the more popular thymol chemotype.

-These fortifying and strengthening properties make sweet thyme a very useful oil to use for stress, nervous exhaustion, burn-out and a compromised immune system.
+These fortifying and strengthening properties make sweet thyme oil extremely useful for stress, nervous exhaustion, burn-out and a compromised immune system.
 Aromatherapists often use this oil to treat clients suffering from myalgic encephalomyelitis (ME) which is more commonly known as chronic fatigue syndrome (CFS) and multiple sclerosis (MS).
 It also gives an uplifting boost to the emotions, which can help to revive and fortify low spirits.

-Used in massage and baths it is also good for arthritis, rheumatism and sciatica, as well as general muscular aches and pains.
+Used in massage and baths sweet thyme essential oil is also good for arthritis, rheumatism and sciatica, as well as general muscular aches and pains.
 When vaporised, this oil helps relieve spasmodic and dry coughs, asthma and hay fever.
 This chemotype is far more gentle in action than white thyme, which makes it the better option for use with children.

 Sweet thyme essential oil is a middle note and blends with many other essential oils including bergamot, chamomile Roman, geranium, lavender, marjoram sweet, rosemary, and most other citrus oils.